- Part Number:1979

 - GPO Source:

-Any party desiring to seek review, including judicial review, of a decision of the administrative law judge, or a named person alleging that the complaint was frivolous or brought in bad faith who seeks an award of attorney's fees, must file a written petition for review with the Administrative Review Board ("the Board"), which has been delegated the authority to act for the Secretary and issue final decisions under this part.
-The decision of the administrative law judge shall become the final order of the Secretary unless, pursuant to this section, a petition for review is timely filed with the Board.
-The petition for review must specifically identify the findings, conclusions or orders to which exception is taken.
+Any party desiring to seek review, including judicial review, of a decision of the administrative law judge, or a named person alleging that the complaint was frivolous or brought in bad faith who seeks an award of attorney’s fees, must file a written petition for review with the Administrative Review Board (‘‘the Board’’).
+The decision of the Administrative Law Judge shall become the final order of the Secretary unless, pursuant to this section, a petition for review is timely filed with the Board.
+The petition for review must specifically identify the findings, conclusions, or orders to which exception is taken.
 Any exception not specifically urged ordinarily shall be deemed to have been waived by the parties.
-To be effective, a petition must be filed within ten business days of the date of the decision of the administrative law judge.
-The date of the postmark, facsimile transmittal, or e-mail communication will be considered to be the date of filing; if the petition is filed in person, by hand-delivery or other means, the petition is considered filed upon receipt.
+To be effective, a petition must be filed within ten business days of the date of the decision of the Administrative Law Judge.
+The date of the postmark, facsimile transmittal, or email communication will be considered to be the date of filing; if the petition is filed in person, by hand delivery or other means, the petition is considered filed upon receipt.
 The petition must be served on all parties and on the Chief Administrative Law Judge at the time it is filed with the Board.
 Copies of the petition for review and all briefs must be served on the Assistant Secretary, Occupational Safety and Health Administration, and on the Associate Solicitor, Division of Fair Labor Standards, U.S. Department of Labor, Washington, DC 20210.